epage/epage.github.io/blog/blog/iterating-on-test.md

 ```

 This has its own limitations, like some teardown errors being ignored.
-I've had bugs masked by this on Windows, requiring manual cleanup to catch these errors:
+I've had bugs masked by this on Windows, requiring manual cleanup to catch them:
 ```rust
 fn cargo_add_lockfile_updated() {
     let scratch = tempfile::tempdir::new().unwrap();